AaPaul/Shopify-Backend-Intership-Challenge/README.md

 ## Feature tests
 Here I use Postman as my API test platform.

-Before we starting the test, we need to add some initial data into the database.
+Before we starting the test, we need to check if you have the required database which should be included in the project.
+If not, we are supposed to add some initial data into the database.
 Otherwise, the list of all data would be null, althought there would be no error.
-I provide some data, as shown below.
+I provide some data for initialization, as shown below.
 - For Inventory
 ```
 [